 Prescription Medications (continued)

-Changes in the dosage and/or times of administration must be received in the form of a written order from the physician/health care provider OR a new prescription bottle from the pharmacy indicating the change and a note from the student’s parent/guardian.
+A new Authorization for Medication Administration form or written order from the physician/health care provider must be obtained whenever there is a change to the medication, dosage, time and/or frequency and a new prescription bottle (or medication label if applicable) from the pharmacy indicating the prescription change.

 Nonprescription Medications

 Nonprescription (over-the-counter) medications may be accepted on an individual basis as provided by the parent or legal guardian when a completed authorization to give medication form is on file.
 The medication should be in the original container, dated upon receipt, and given no more than three (3) consecutive days without an order from the physician/health care provider.
 OTC medication shall not be administered beyond its expiration date.